An elegant and artistic haven.

 Dupont Circle’s residents enjoy European living in the nation’s capital, from its intermixed retail and residential spaces to its pedestrian-friendly lifestyle.
 Many residents choose not to keep a car;with convenient transportation alternatives, who needs one?

 Old-world townhouses, condos, and apartment buildings.

 Dupont's older apartments tend to be quite spacious.
-Walk along Dupont’s diagonal avenues and you will find palatial stand-alone residences, but turn onto the numbered and lettered streets to discover three- and four-story row homes in the Queen Anne and Richardsonian Romanesque Revival style.
+Walk along Dupont’s diagonal avenues and you will find palatial stand-alone residences and Dupont Circle DC homes for sale, but turn onto the numbered and lettered streets to discover three- and four-story row homes in the Queen Anne and Richardsonian Romanesque Revival style.

 Browsing the neighborhood’s bookstores and small shops after work.

 Strolling down Connecticut Avenue to do your food shopping at the Sunday farmers’ market.
 Sitting in the Spanish Steps with a book or a coffee, watching the world pass by.